transitionnetwork/IIRS-Wordpress-4.0-plugin-wrapper/readme.txt

 == Description ==

+Copyright 2015, 2016 Transition Network ltd
+This program is distributed under the terms of the GNU General Public License as detailed in the COPYING file included in the root of this plugin

 IIRS allows you to comunicate with Transition Towns locally and globally.
 See the README and TODO and documentation in the IIRS_common directory